Papa Can You Hear Me?: Critical reception

 David Balls, writing for Digital Spy, wrote the following review: "N-Dubz seem proud to be a band who sell as many ringtones as they do actual tracks.
 'Remember that boy driving you mad every morning on the No.42?
 He's listening to our music,' they proclaim on their MySpace page.
 Whether that's a good thing probably depends on your age, but anyone would find it tough to fathom the appeal of their latest pop-garage single.
 Though it feels a bit harsh to knock 'Papa Can You Hear Me', which is dedicated to the band's late relative and former manager Byron Contostavlos, N-Dubz push any goodwill to the limit here.
 The mix of uber-serious rapping and abrasive beats is fundamentally awkward, while their lyrics are as crass as they are heartfelt.
 By showing their softer side, the Camden collective are probably hoping to win some new fans, but they should probably stick to making hip-hop bangers in the futureside."

 Music video

-The music video was premiered by the All Around the World label on their website on 13 October 2008 and has since received over 14 million views on YouTube.
+The music video was premiered by the All Around the World label on their website on 13 October 2008.
 It includes Dappy holding onto a door knob after falling through singing in the air, Fazer running away and Tulisa floating in mid-air.